DakotaLMartinez/javascript-events-shopping-list/README.md

 ### Rendering Logic (how do we take data and render it using templates)
 We'll have 3 columns
 The left hand column will show our products that we've added.
 These are populated from Product.all() displayed by ProductView.render()
 The center column will have the products in our ShoppingList.
-These are populated from ShoppingListItem.all() where inCart == false rendered by ShoppingListItemView
+These are populated from ShoppingListItem.all() where in_cart == false rendered by ShoppingListItemView
 The right hand column will show items in our cart.
 These are populated from Center and right columns will contain draggable elements we can move from center to right and back.